-NHL teams without rest are struggling and the odds at Sports Data Query Language show a moneyline profit of more than $3,000 on this simple handicapping profile from this season alone!
+Our hockey systems today show that NHL teams without rest are struggling.
+Odds at Sports Data Query Language show a moneyline profit of more than $3,000 on a simple handicapping profile from this season alone!

-Researching ice hockey systems on a cold Sunday afternoon would definitely rank high on our Pick Sixty Sports Top 10 List for things to do once football season is over and today we dug into a profile that is hitting 65-percent with more than 200 plays from the 2014 season alone.
+Researching ice hockey systems on a cold Sunday afternoon would definitely rank high on our list for things to do once football season is over.
+Today we dug into a profile that is hitting 65% with more than 200 plays from the 2014 season alone.

-Teams in this profile are 133-72 this season with an average line of -154 (+$3,194) and when you have so few parameters built into a system there is a sure bet the SDQL will produce a list of games that are coming “live” in the days ahead.
-In fact, this week alone the code shows 10 games on the docket including today’s matchup between the Washington Capitals and Anaheim Ducks.
+Teams in this profile are 133-72 with an average line of -154 (+$3,194).
+When you have so few parameters built into a system there is a sure bet the SDQL will produce a list of games that are “live” in the days ahead.
+In fact, this week alone the code shows 10 games on the docket.
+That list includes today’s matchup between the Capitals and Ducks.

 In the past week this angle has produced a 10-1 record, bolstered by a 5-0 mark on Saturday.
-It’s helped rank February as the most profitable month of the season (16-7 or .696 WP) but with an average line of -159 this month, it’s not as easy as just loading up the juice rocket and firing away.
+It’s helped rank February as the most profitable month of the season (16-7 or .696 WP) but with an average line of -159, it’s not as easy as just loading up the juice rocket and firing away.
 Not for me anyway.
-Moneyline bets like that burn a hole in your online betting account faster than the pyromaniac scamdicapper’s ‘Lock of the Century’ club!
+Moneyline bets like that burn a hole in your online betting account faster than a pyromaniac scamdicapper’s ‘Lock of the Century’ club!

-Here’s a closer look at the Caps-Ducks matchup with a few handicapping techniques you can apply towards other games this week.
+Here’s a closer look at the Caps-Ducks matchup.
+We added a few handicapping techniques you can apply towards other games, too.